-James H. Hohenstein is a partner in Holland & Knight's New York office and serves as the national practice group leader of the firm's Maritime Group.
-He practices in the Litigation Section and focuses primarily in the areas of international and domestic commercial litigation, including charter party and FD&D (freight, demurrage and defense) issues, cargo damage actions, maritime liens, maritime bankruptcies and workouts, as well as marine casualty and insurance issues.
+Mr. Hohenstein focuses his practice in the Litigation Section and focuses primarily in the areas of international and domestic commercial litigation, including charter party and freight, demurrage and defense (FD&D) issues, cargo damage actions, maritime liens, maritime bankruptcies and workouts, as well as marine casualty and insurance issues.
 He participates in a wide variety of arbitrations and litigations involving such matters, both in the U.S. and abroad, and has appeared in numerous actions in New York, as well as other maritime jurisdictions in the United States.
 He has extensive trial experience in commercial and maritime cases, including bankruptcy actions as well as litigations involving submerged utility assets.

-During law school, Mr. Hohenstein was a member of the law review.
+During law school, Mr. Hohenstein was a member of the University of Chicago Law Review.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.